January 1983, the NBL - USA issued their new rulebook.

 To give you all an idea of what was going on in Spain, here a serie of interesting pictures about Spanish BMX races, the riders, uniforms and other stuff.
 As I said before, I had very good contact with Joan Ventura (R.I.P.) the father of Spanish BMX and event organizer.
 Also very good contacts with Brian Montgomery the man behind BH bicycles supporting developments in BMX in Spain.
 The pictures below are all from the Joan Ventura archieves, published by his friend Joan Albert Redondo in February 2018.
 I placed the pictures ánd story back in the year it all happened, 1983.

-Joan Ventura (Spain) was one of the first men visiting me here in Waalre-Holland to learn what BMX was all about and collect rules and regulations I had already in order in 1978.
+Joan Ventura (Spain) was one of the first men visiting Gerrit Does here in Waalre-Holland to learn what BMX was all about and collect rules and regulations I already had in order in 1978.
 Beside Joan, René Nicolas from France, Peter Shelby from England, Albert Dekkers from Belgium, mr. Heidkamp from Germany, Lars Forus from Norway and more, visited me to learn about BMX and start setting up a BMX organization in their countries.

 "Bueno amigos, aquí os dejo una primera serie de escaneos de fotos en papel del Arxiu Joan Ventura - Amics del Bicicross, correspondientes a la prueba de Torrent del primer Campeonato de España de Bicicross (AEBC) de 1983.
 Podemos apreciar las bondades de esa primera época de BMX pionero, con bicis y equipaciones que bien pronto evolucionarían, pero que tanto encanto tienen hoy para nosotros.
 Espero que las disfrutéis !